heynemann/octopus/README.md

 **WARNING**: The in-memory limiter **IS NOT** thread-safe, so if you are using Threaded Octopus, do not use this limiter.

+If you'd like to do something when the limiter misses a lock (i.e.: no more connections allowed), just subscribe to it in the limiter using:

+    # using in-memory limiter.
+Domains not specified here have no limit.
+    limiter = Limiter(
+        {'http://g1.globo.com/economia': 5},  # only 5 concurrent requests to urls that begin with this key {'http://g1.globo.com': 20},  # only 20 concurrent requests to the rest of the domain )

+    def handle_lock_miss(url):
+        # do something with the miss
+        pass

+    limiter.subscribe_to_lock_miss(handle_lock_miss)

 Benchmark
 =========